1. Will patients be able to grow their own cannabis?

 5. What are the penalties for someone who is in violation of the Compassionate Use Program?

 All controlled substance penalties will remain the same.
-The only change to the law applies to exemptions for low-TCH cannabis.
+The only change to the law applies to exemptions for low-THC cannabis.
 A list of these exemptions can be found in the Texas Health and Safety Code Section 481.111.

 6. Will other forms of medical marijuana be available through prescription?